ibm-cloud-docs/vpc/block_storage_is_faq.md

 Valid volume names can include a combination of lowercase alphanumeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Volume names must begin with a lowercase letter and be unique across the entire VPC infrastructure.

-You can change the name of an existing volume by using the UI.
+You can change the name of an existing volume in the UI.
 See [this information](/docs/vpc?topic=vpc-managing-block-storage#rename) for details.

 ### Does the volume need to be pre-warmed to achieve expected throughput?
 {: faq}